Evocelot/traefik-lazy-serve/README.md

 # traefik-lazy-serve

 LazyServe is a Traefik middleware plugin that delays HTTP request forwarding when the backend service is unavailable (e.g., scaled to zero).
-It waits and retries for a configurable period while exposing Prometheus metrics about incoming requests to support auto-scaling triggers.
+It waits and retries for a configurable period before forwarding the response.

+This plugin is especially useful in environments where backend services may be scaled to zero and automatically started on-demand (e.g., via KEDA, Knative, or custom auto-scaling logic).
+Instead of failing immediately, LazyServe gives the service time to start and respond.

 ## Configuration